mgechev/blog.mgechev.com/_posts/2015-07-05-using-jsx-react-with-typescript.md

 - `react` - Transpiles JSX to React calls
 - `preserve` - Preserves the JSX the way it was defined in the source file

+The JSX support in TypeScript is part of the [roadmap for version 1.6](https://github.com/Microsoft/TypeScript/wiki/Roadmap#16).
+This means that in the next a couple of weeks you won't have to build TypeScript from scratch but use it with the standard build tools you're used to.

 ## Results

 This is how you can use TypeScript with React and JSX for projects that scale.
 Support for `tsx` files is already implemented in `atom-typescript`.
 If you use Atom, you'll see something like this: